Frequently Asked Questions

 A. If you are asymptomatic, we can happily evaluate you and address your concerns with no prescription.
 If it turns out that you will benefit from additional PT sessions, we can send over the assessment to your physician and obtain a signed plan of care to continue with treatment as needed.

 A. No physician referral is needed to get evaluated by a physical therapist.
 However, in Texas, a referral script is required for treatment lasting longer than 15 days.
 This can be obtained from a MD, DO, Chiropractor, Dentist, Podiatrist, NP, or PA anywhere in the country.
-Do you have a friend or family member in one of these fields?
-Call them up and they can send over a prescription for treatment!
-For more information regarding rules by the Texas Board of Physical Therapy Examiners, continue here.

 Q. I have a prescription from my doctor from earlier in the year, will this suffice for current treatment?